pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

    └── ...                     ┘ Package tests
 ```

-## Core file requirements for a Python package
+Note the location of the following directories in the example above:

+- **docs/:** discussed in our docs chapter, this directory contains your user-facing documentation website.
+In a **src/** layout docs/ are normally included at the same directory level of the **src/** folder.
+- **tests/** this directory contains the tests for your project code.
+In a **src/** layout tests are normally included at the same directory level of the **src/** folder.
+- **src/package/**: this is the directory that contains the code for your Python project.
+"Package" is normally your project's name.

-In the above example, notice that all of the core documentation files that
+Also in the above example, notice that all of the core documentation files that
 pyOpenSci requires live in the root of your project directory.
 These files
 include: